D4RK-C0D3/T_C0D3/README.md

 ## About T-C0D3 :

-  This `script` helps to the `web devolopers` to auto `create project directories` for their upcoming projects.
+  This `script` helps to the `web devolopers` to auto `create project directories` for their upcoming projects.It makes project files for you in just oneclick without any `issue` and `without root`.
+This tool works on both rooted Android device and Non-rooted Android device.You don't have to use internet as it won't requires internet connection for making files.

+  #### NOTE :
+  * For downloading packages will requires internet.
+  * for downloading frameworks & liabries will requires interner.

 # T_C0D3 is available for